hqureshi88/Project-Management-Tool/README.md

 Walkthrough on the applicatiion via [link](https://medium.com/@brenobm/building-a-project-management-tool-with-asp-net-f5f40cd84a04)

+Note - this is still work in progress and not fully completed personal project.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first